krishanthisera/CKS-Challenges/challenge-02.md

 ## Securing the Docker image

-Creating the asserts directory to be used during the image build
+Lets create the asserts directory to be used during the image build

 ```shell
 cd webapp/